jackadam1981/ChromeEc/util/iteflash.md

-**ITE EC** refers to the [ITE](http://www.ite.com.tw/) [IT8320](http://www.ite.com.tw/en/product/view?mid=96) [Embedded Controller (EC)](https://en.wikipedia.org/wiki/Embedded_controller) microcontroller when used as a Chromium OS / Chrome OS EC.
+**ITE EC** refers to the [ITE](http://www.ite.com.tw/) [IT8320](http://www.ite.com.tw/en/product/view?mid=96) [Embedded Controller (EC)](https://en.wikipedia.org/wiki/Embedded_controller) microcontroller when used as a ChromiumOS / ChromeOS EC.

-**CrOS** refers to Chromium OS, Chrome OS, or both, depending on the context.
+**CrOS** refers to ChromiumOS, ChromeOS, or both, depending on the context.
-The distinction between Chromium OS and Chrome OS is largely immaterial to this document.
+The distinction between ChromiumOS and ChromeOS is largely immaterial to this document.

-**Servo** refers to a debug board providing direct debug access to various circuits on a Chrome OS device motherboard.
+**Servo** refers to a debug board providing direct debug access to various circuits on a ChromeOS device motherboard.
 As of this writing, the most common [servos](https://www.chromium.org/chromium-os/servo) used by CrOS developers are [CR50 (CCD)](https://www.chromium.org/chromium-os/ccd), [Servo Micro](https://www.chromium.org/chromium-os/servo/servomicro), and